Greenhouse Envy | Year-Round Havens for Green-Thumbed Enthusiasts

 While these early conservatories were expensive to build and geared towards the aristocracy, they spawned an interest in botany—the scientific study of plants.
 The first practical botanical greenhouse was built in Holland in 1599, where plants were studied and grown for medicinal purposes.
 Eventually, building materials became less expensive and by the mid-1800s, massproduction of greenhouses began.
 Today, many cities across the country maintain historical botanical gardens and greenhouses, including Wye Orangery, the oldest greenhouse in America, built in 1785 on Maryland’s eastern shore.

 Personal greenhouse perks

 Building a greenhouse on your property can serve many purposes.
 The unpredictability of the seasons can bring early frost or late snowfall.
-Adding a greenhouse allows an early start to the growing season, and an extension of that season well into fall.
+High tunnel greenhouses will allow an early start to the growing season, and an extension of that season well into fall.
 A greenhouse creates an optimal environment for young plants and seedlings.
 Starting these youngsters inside gives them a better chance to thrive before hardening off; choose seedlings and plants that will thrive in your area if you plan to move them outdoors.
 The advantages of greenhouses for year-round gardeners are numerous—the chance to grow plants not native to local gardening zones, and protection from direct sunlight, wind and drought.
 Inside, plants are pampered with filtered sunlight, plenty of moisture and no wind.
 Critters and pest control are a thing of the past and garden tools can be stored inside.
 We all know from science and personal experience that spending time immersed in nature is beneficial to overall health and well-being.
 A greenhouse can be a sanctuary as well—a calm and relaxing place to enjoy all that nature has to offer.